top of page

 Please see tax treaty benefit application.

-A resident taxpayer must file an income tax return between May 1 and May 31 of the following year and pay any tax due.
-The taxpayer must include the income, exemptions, and deductions of his/her spouse and dependents in the tax return.
-The applicable rates range from 5% to 40%.
+A resident taxpayer is required to submit an income tax return between May 1 and May 31 of the subsequent year and settle any outstanding tax liabilities.
+It is imperative for the taxpayer to incorporate their income, exemptions, and deductions for their spouse and dependents into the tax return.
+The applicable tax rates span from 5% to 40%.

-How does a non-resident individual who works in Taiwan over 183 days in 2017 file his/her tax payable?
-What exemptions and deductions can the foreign resident claim when calculating his/her income tax?
+Q: How does a foreign national resident residing in Taiwan for 183 days or more in 2023 file his/her tax payable?
+What exemptions and deductions can he claim?

-1.Personal Exemptions: 85,000 exemption for each person (including the taxpayer, his/her spouse, and dependents).
+92,000 exemption for each person (including the taxpayer, his/her spouse, and dependents below age 70.

 a.Donation: